mozhdehNouri/androidStudies/kotlin/inlineFunction.md

 - when the function code is very small , its good a idea to make the function inline.

 - when the function code is large and called from so many places its ga bad idea to make the function inlinw, as the large code will be repeates again and again.

+remmebring : you cant lambda returning but when using inline key word you can non-local return

 # Noinline: